tra38/tra38.github.io/_posts/2017-05-28-the-discovery-engine.md

 I find "The Discovery Engine" to be (a) a pleasant read and (b) a plausible prediction for the fate of all content generation (both human-made and machine-made).
 I do quibble with two of the author's points though.

 First, while RNNs certainly have their place as [part of a "toolkit" in text generation](https://dev.to/tra/nanogenmo-2016-and-my-predictions-about-text-generation), I highly doubt that they have the potential to generate coherent stories by themselves.
 I could imagine a world where RNNs generate hundreds of different stories and then a secondary algorithm filters through the resulting junk to find one or two stories that may be worthwhile.
-Even in this imaginary state though, I'd still see a fleet of programmers and data scientists behind the scenes, trying their best to massage the data and the algorithms to produce the best possible outcome.
+Even in this imaginary state though, I'd still see a fleet of data scientists behind the scenes, trying their best to massage the data and the algorithms to produce the best possible outcome.

 The second point I quibble with is more philosophical.
 One subplot in this sci-fi story involved society's reaction to multiple versions of the same public domain work being published by major corporations, leading to a reactionary (and doomed) impulse by a few scholars to recover and preserve the "original" works.

 But in the real world, I don't think anybody would care.
 After all, the story of [Cinderella](https://en.wikipedia.org/wiki/Cinderella) has been rewritten countless times, with different versions personalized to different regions of the world.
 And we can sensibly discuss about the different versions of Cinderella (for example: arguing whether The Brothers Grimm's version is superior to Walt Disney's version) without getting ourselves confused.
 Ideas has always been cheap; it's the execution of those ideas that matters.

 >The New Work departments in the publishers and movie studios were eventually dwarfed by the Repurposing departments; it became increasingly impossible to sell a book or script just because no one had ever written something like it before.
 It turned out, actually, that this was always false, and it was far easier and cheaper to update Trollope than to pay Franzen for his novel on the same topic.

+**Appendix**:
+Though "The Discovery Engine" emphasized how fictional narratives would be generated, it would be very simple to imagine this same process unfolding for the generation of non-fictional narratives as well.
+In fact, the ending of the story revealed how RNNs were being used to generate peer-reviweed articles as well, cutting out the "human" middlemen.

+Content Generation is a broad field.
+If it ever gets disrupted, everything ( the movies you watch, the blog posts you read, the books you skim, the podcasts you hear, etc.) will be impacted.
+Society may very well be on the cutting-edge of a silent revolution.